pepitoenpeligro/cloudbanking/docs/2/assertion_library_justification.md

 assert_that!(&a, is_variant!(Account));

 ```
-* It's support error messages:
+* It's **support error messages**:
 ```rust
 assert_that!(user.get_bank_accounts().len != 0, otherwise "user should have at least one bank account");
 ```
 ---

-Taking into account all the above, it is clear that we seek maximum ease in all phases of operations of a DevOps, so anything you bring and do not subtract, will be welcome.
+Taking into account all the above, it is clear that we seek maximum ease in all phases of operations of a **DevOps**, so anything you bring and do not subtract, will be welcome.
 In our case, the library **Galvanic-Assert** provides a syntax more familiar with natural language and functions that facilitate very common tasks in the test (avoiding wasting time implementing myself functions already created and tested).

 An example of using `Galvanic-Assert` for this project can be found in each *submodule/test/test_galvanic* for example: [test_galvanic.rs](https://github.com/pepitoenpeligro/CloudBanking/blob/master/src/bankaccount/test_galvanic.rs) added in [commit #a458156](https://github.com/pepitoenpeligro/CloudBanking/commit/a458156853525f0f6a7af5d801cf9c904b71b306)